 Based on the proposed clearing, a total woodland conservation requirement of 4.14 acres is required.
-The applicant proposes to meet this requirement with 1.01 acres of on-site preservation, 0.19 acre of on-site reforestation, 0.21 acre of landscape credits, and 1.94 acres of off-site credits.
-Staff finds the TCP2 acceptable subject to technical corrections.
+The applicant proposes to meet this requirement with 0.34 acre of on-site preservation, 0.18 acre of on-site reforestation, 0.17 acre of landscape credits, and 3.45 acres of off-site credits.
+Staff finds the TCP2 acceptable subject to technical corrections and to update the TCP2 to retain Specimen Trees ST-5 through ST-8.

 The required findings of Section 25-119(d) of the WCO were adequately addressed for the removal of four of the eight specimen trees, identified as Specimen Trees 1, 3, 9, and 10.
 Staff recommend that the District Council approve the requested variance for the removal of these four specimen trees for the construction of a residential development.
+Staff recommend that Specimen Trees ST-5 through ST-8 be retained with this application, and that the development be designed to avoid the necessity for removal.

-PMA is located on this property as delineated on the approved NRI plan.
+Primary management area is located on this property as delineated on the approved NRI plan.
 The NRI shows steep slopes, specimen trees, floodplain, and a stream with an associated buffer on the eastern property edge.
 The applicant proposed the following three impacts: